-Researchers in the United States have built a lithium-niobate microresonator on a chip and shown that it can produce photon pairs more than 100 times more efficiently than other chip-based photon sources.
-By integrating it with other optical components, they reckon the tiny resonator could help enable the “pervasive adoption” of quantum devices.
+Researchers in the United States created a lithium-niobate microresonator on a chip.
+They demonstrated that it could generate photon pairs more than 100 times faster than other chip-based photon sources.
+They believe that by combining it with other optical components, the tiny resonator could aid in the “widespread adoption” of quantum devices.

-The microresonator, made on a micron-thin layer of crystal, generates photon pairs via the nonlinear process of spontaneous parametric down-conversion (SPDC).
-An intense laser beam directed at the device leads photons to be confined within the structure, where some of them split into pairs of photons at lower energies.
+The spontaneous parametric down-conversion nonlinear process generates photon pairs in the microresonator, built on a micron-thin layer of crystal (SPDC).
+A powerful laser beam directed at the device confines photons within the structure, where some split into pairs of photons with lower energies.

-Lithium niobate, an artificial salt, is one of the most widely used crystals for such research, as it exhibits significant optical nonlinearities; it’s also transparent across a range of frequencies and generates strong electro-optic effects.
-As a result, the material is already employed in numerous optical and electronic devices.
+One of the most commonly used crystals for such research is lithium niobate, an artificial salt that exhibits significant optical nonlinearities; it is transparent across a wide frequency range and generates strong electro-optic effects.
+As a result, the material is already used in a wide range of optical and electronic devices.

 However, integrated lithium niobate as a thin film on top of an insulator has yet to make fully practical quantum devices possible.
 Such devices must meet several stringent requirements before functioning as bright, pure sources of quantum particles.
 They must exhibit strong nonlinearities, tightly confine light over long periods, and ensure phase matching between incoming and outgoing light waves.